jessepav/libgdx-wiki-old/Maven-integration.md

   * [m2e-android](http://rgladwell.github.com/m2e-android/) provides Maven integration for Android projects in Eclipse.
   * [Google Web Toolkit](https://developers.google.com/web-toolkit/), the Eclipse plugin that allows you to develop GWT projects.

-Once the plugins are installed, you can import your Maven libgdx projects by going to *File -> Import... -> Maven -> Existing Maven Projects*.
+Once the plugins are installed, you can import your Maven libGDX projects by going to *File -> Import... -> Maven -> Existing Maven Projects*.
 This will import the parent pom as project along with the core, desktop, android and html project.

 *Note* that the HTML project might not be recognized as a GWT project by Eclipse.
 To fix this, right click the project, go to *Properties -> Google -> Web Toolkit*.
 Check "Use Google Web Toolkit".
 Then go to *Properties -> Google -> Web Application*, check "This project has a WAR directory", specify `target/webapp` and finally check "Launch and deploy from this directory".